-One of my favourite reads of the summer, Code Name Verity blends mystery, history and friendship into a wonderful metaphorical milkshake of a book.
+One of my favorite reads of the summer, Code Name Verity blends mystery, history, and friendship into a wonderful metaphorical milkshake of a book.

 Later that night, around two or three in the morning, I finished the book with only one thought on my mind.

 I’m really not sure what to say, except that this is probably one of the cleverest pieces of fiction I’ve read in awhile.